gitlabhq/gitlab-runner/docs/configuration/autoscale.md

 It uses any S3-compatible server to share the cache between used Docker hosts.
-When restoring and archiving the cache, GitLab Runner will query the S3 server and will download or upload the archive.
+When restoring and archiving the cache, GitLab Runner will query the S3 server and will download or upload the archive respectively.

 To enable distributed caching, you have to define it in `config.toml` using the [`[runners.cache]` directive][runners-cache]: